NextronSystems/analysis-cockpit-manual/upgrade/cluster.rst

     * - Analysis Cockpit running version 3.8.10
       - Prerequisite for the Major Upgrade
     * - Newest ``asgard-updater`` is installed
-      - This performs the update and should be in the newest version
+      - This performs the update and has to be in the newest version
     * - Cluster status is "green"
       - We don't want to upgrade a non functional cluster
     * - Connection to our update servers
-      - We need to fetch updates
+      - New update server infrastructure

 For details regarding some of the above tasks, see the next section in this manual.